Background pattern

 See section 3.

-Pregnancy, lactation, and fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before taking this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

-Ulceral contains Saccharose
+Ulceral contains Sucrose

-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

-Ulceral contains sodium
+Ulceral contains Sodium

-This medication contains less than 23 mg of sodium (1 mmol) per capsule; it is essentially "sodium-free".
+This medicine contains less than 23 mg of sodium (1 mmol) per capsule; this is essentially “sodium-free”.

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the instructions for administration of this medicine exactly as indicated by your doctor.
+If you are unsure, consult your doctor or pharmacist again.

 Your doctor will tell you how many capsules to take and for how long.
 This will depend on your condition and age.